IF YOU ARE STRUGGLING FINANCIALLY DUE TO THE IMPACT OF COVID-19, YOU CAN NOW CHOOSE TO ACCESS YOUR SUPERANNUATION EARLY.

 - On or after 1 January 2020 either: you were made redundant, your working hours were reduced by 20% or more (including to zero), or you were a sole trader and your business was suspended or there was a reduction in turnover of 20% or more.

 Eligible temporary residents can also benefit from the early release of super and can access up to $10,000 from their super before 1st of July 2020.
-For temporary residents, see more info in this link if you met the criteria.
+For temporary residents, see more info if you met the criteria.

 IMPLICATIONS OF ACCESSING YOUR SUPER EARLY